 Residence Education and Housing Services is actively working to promote Michigan Tech's Vision statement, "Michigan Tech is a globally recognized technological university that educates students, advances knowledge, and innovates to improve the quality of life and to promote mutual respect and equity for all people within the state, the nation, and the global community.".

 We do this through the work with our Residential Learning Model as well as through several other departmental initiatives.
 To learn more, see the drop downs below.
-Explore the Vice President for Diversity and Inclusion siteto learn more about University efforts to advance diversity, equity, inclusion and a sense of belonging (DEIS).
+Explore the Office of Diversity and Inclusion siteto learn more about University efforts to advance diversity, equity, inclusion and a sense of belonging (DEIS).

 The Equity Audit Committee is composed of students and staff in Residence Education and Housing Services (REHS) dedicated to sharing ideas and opportunities to examine and improve policies, procedures, and programs.
 We work to remove barriers and create a more equitable and inclusive campus experience.